 Late blight is one of the most problematic diseases of potatoes; it was the proximal cause of the Irish famine and continues to affect potato crops around the world, although most commodity potatoes in the USA are grown in a region where late blight is not usually a major problem.
 To introduce strong resistance to late blight, Rommens transplanted a gene from the wild potato species Solanum venturii.
 Unfortunately, this resistance is likely to be short-lived and Rommens lays out the usual case for the inevitable failure of strong, vertical resistance.
 A potato that has good resistance to late blight is likely to become popular in regions that struggle with the disease.
 As farmers grow more of it, this will reduce the genetic diversity of the potato crop in the region and cause increased adaptation pressure on the late blight organism.
 Ultimately, the organism will adapt to overcome this resistance as it has done to other resistance genes in the past.

 Set aside for a moment the matter of whether GMO potatoes are safe to consume.
 Also set aside whether or not they pose any ecological risks.
 These are the typical concerns with GMOs.
 Rommens asks a more surprising and compelling question: are these GMO varieties any good?
-They conceal damage and disease.
+According to Rommens, they conceal damage and disease.
 They probably have inferior flavor.
 They may be less vigorous than conventional varieties, yield less, and produce somewhat smaller tubers.
 They suffer from high rates of somaclonal variation because the varieties cannot be stabilized through conventional, sexual breeding.
 (While GMO varieties can certainly be crossed, the high amount of genetic variation in tetraploid potatoes makes it virtually impossible to obtain progeny that haven’t lost a good portion of the alterations.)